severeum/go-severeum/swarm/network/README.md

 surprises.
 In other words historical syncing this process is self verifying.
 With session syncing however, it is not enough to check going back covering the range from old offset to new.
 Continuity (i.e., that the new state is extension of the old) needs to be verified: after downstream peer reads the range into a buffer, it appends the buffer the last known state at the last known offset and verifies the resulting hash matches the latest state.
 Past intervals of historical syncing are checked via the session root.
 Upstream peer signs the states, downstream peers can use as handover proofs.
-Downstream  peers sign off on a state tossever with an initial offset.
+Downstream  peers sign off on a state tosether with an initial offset.

 Once historical syncing is complete and the session does not lag, downstream peer only preserves the latest upstream state and store the signed version.